 How escrow analysis works

-Kindly know that your mortgage service will calculate the amount you need to pay for your real estate tax and homeowners insurance bills.
-This is provided during closing and is based on the taxing authority and insurance company and also on your previous taxes and insurance bills.
+Your mortgage service will calculate the amount you must pay for your real estate tax and homeowners insurance bills.
+This is provided during closing and is based on the taxing authority, insurance company, and your previous taxes and insurance bills.

-In case there’s an overage, you’ll have a refund back into your account.
-Meanwhile, if there’s a shortage, you’ll have a number of options to pay the remainder.
-The first option is to pay for the full shortage upfront.
+If there’s an overage, you’ll have a refund back into your account.
+Meanwhile, you’ll have several options to pay the remainder if there’s a shortage.
+The first option is to pay for the complete shortage upfront.
 The second option is to pay the shortage for a period of 12 months together with the regular payment.
-However, some service providers do not really allow this.
+However, some service providers do not allow this.
 This depends on them.

 How escrow works when buying a home

-You’ll usually include a personal check of 1% to 2% of the purchase price when you make an offer on a certain house.
-This is what you call “earnest money”.
-This shows the seller of the home that you’re a serious buyer of their property.
-In addition, the check won’t be deposited until the seller of the property accepts your offer.
+You’ll usually include a personal check of 1% to 2% of the purchase price when you offer a particular house.
+This is what you call “earnest money.”
+This shows the home seller that you’re a serious property buyer.
+In addition, the check won’t be deposited until the property seller accepts your offer.

-In this kind of scenario, the escrow account acts as neutral wherein your money is stored until all paperwork is done and your home is officially called yours.
+In this scenario, the escrow account acts as neutral, wherein your money is stored until all paperwork is done and your home is officially called yours.

 How much do escrow fees cost?

 The escrow agent will, of course, be needed to be paid a fee just like any other service provider.
 Escrow services for home purchases usually cost 1% to 2% of the final price.
-This is usually from $2,000 to $4,000 which is added to your other closing expenses.
-These are also negotiable between the buyer and seller meaning that you can try asking the other party to even all of the escrow fees.
+This is usually from $2,000 to $4,000, added to your other closing expenses.
+These are also negotiable between the buyer and seller, meaning that you can ask the other party to even all the escrow fees.
 This depends on local rules or current market conditions.

-If you’re purchasing a property, you’ll need to deposit between 1% to 3% of the final sale price in a joint escrow account with your seller.
-This what you call “earnest money” proves that you’re serious about buying the sale and also requires the seller to remove the property from the market when the transaction is finalized.
+If you’re purchasing a property, you must deposit 1% to 3% of the final sale price in a joint escrow account with your seller.
+What you call “earnest money” proves that you’re serious about buying the sale and requires the seller to remove the property from the market when the transaction is finalized.
 When the transaction is complete, the earnest money you placed in your escrow account will go toward your down payment on the property.
 Earnest money in escrow is not a fee.
 However, be aware that it’s possible to forfeit that money if you fail to come to a final agreement with the seller.

 What if you have an escrow shortfall or surplus?

-Your lender will offer some options to make up the difference if there’s a shortfall in your escrow in any given year.
+Your lender will offer some options to make up the difference if your escrow has a shortfall in any given year.
 One example, you can pay the shortfall in full or via 12 equal payments over the following year so the deficit is made up by the next anniversary of your loan.
 In some cases, you may be offered a combination of the above.
 You could also pay some now and the rest for the next 12 months.

-In case there’s a surplus in your account, the lender collected too much over the previous year.
-If there is a collection above a certain amount, the lender will send you a check.
+If your account has a surplus, the lender collected too much over the previous year.
+The lender will send you a check if a collection exceeds a certain amount.
 For smaller surpluses, the lender will apply it to next year’s escrow payments.
-If you’re given a choice, learn that what the lenders gave in one year is likely to be taken away next year in the form of a tax increase or higher insurance premiums.
+If you’re given a choice, learn that what the lenders gave in one year will likely be taken away next year as a tax increase or higher insurance premiums.

 When is escrow needed in a mortgage?

-Escrow is important in both your initial home purchase and your ongoing monthly mortgage payments that follow.
+Escrow is essential in your initial home purchase and monthly mortgage payments.
 The escrow process assures both the buyer and seller.
-When both parties agree on a sale, a neutral third party; usually a bank, title company, and attorney will receive the signed purchase agreement.
+When both parties agree on a sale, a neutral third party, usually a bank, title company, and attorney will receive the signed purchase agreement.
 They act as escrow agents.
-They exist to monitor and fulfill the conditions of the sale such as the buyer’s “earnest money” deposit for a certain percentage of the sale price.
+They exist to monitor and fulfill the conditions of the sale, such as the buyer’s “earnest money” deposit for a certain percentage of the sale price.

 Typical components of escrow in real estate